 Canceling Private Mortgage Insurance

-You can begin the process of PMI cancelation at the time you calculate that your equity reaches 20%.
-You will need to call the lending institution to let them know that you wish to cancel PMI.
-Next, you will be asked to verify that you are eligible to cancel.
-The best proof there is can be found in a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lenders before canceling PMI.
+You can start the process of canceling your PMI at the time you determine your equity reaches 20%.
+You will need to contact the mortgage lender to alert them that you want to cancel PMI.
+Lending institutions require proof of eligibility at this point.
+You can acquire proof of your home's equity by getting a state certified appraisal using form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lenders before canceling PMI.

 Got a Question?